Updated: Mar 9

 "Wait you say, I thought this was a website about balance and beauty, yoga and makeup"..."What is with the violence and 'adult content'?"
 Well, you'd be right, this is a website promoting a balanced and beautiful lifestyle and sometimes to get there, we have to deal with some real life "shit".

-It is for women (and men) everywhere to know that strength and peace in, not only our bodies, but our minds and spirits is our best defense.
+It is for women (and men) everywhere to know that strength and peace in, not only our bodies, but our minds and spirits are our best defense.
 I hope that those of you reading this will never have to "defend" yourself as I have...(and if you have, I'm here for you in full support.)
 But we all have challenges in life.
 We all have stories of failure and success.
 I always say, it is not so much the action in life as the reaction to life that truly determines the outcome.
 The stronger and more at peace we are in our mind, bodies and spirits the greater the outcome when life throws us a curve ball...

 So, if you are still with me...thanks for listening...